Resolving the Human Subjects Status of Machine Learning's Crowdworkers

 However, a researcher cannot unilaterally declare their research to be \emph{exempt} from IRB review.
 Rather, \emph{exempt} is a regulatory category whose status must be certified by an IRB (§46.109.(a)).
-This can seem paradoxical since, in order to qualify for an exemption, researchers must submit sufficient information about their research to the IRB so that the latter can determine that these, or other applicable criteria (as laid out in the Common Rule) are met.
-Nevertheless, the work required to secure this certification is usually less than is required to submit a full protocol and the certification is usually granted in less time than it would take for an IRB to provide a review of that protocol involving the full IRB board.
+This can seem paradoxical to some since, in order to qualify for an exemption, researchers must submit sufficient information about their research to the IRB so that the latter can determine that these, or other applicable criteria (as laid out in the Common Rule) are met.\footnote{This is a commonality in administrative rulemaking as well as judicial review.
+After all, Courts get to determine whether something is in their jurisdiction but a plaintiff has to provide information to enable a court to make that determination.} Nevertheless, the work required to secure this certification is usually less than is required to submit a full protocol and the certification is usually granted in less time than it would take for an IRB to provide a review of that protocol involving the full IRB board.
 For present purposes, the main point is that if a researcher at an institution bound by the Common Rule carries out human subjects research without first having that research reviewed by the relevant IRB, then that researcher would be in violation of that institution's regulatory obligations, even if that research would have qualified for an exemption.